BrinkOfSecondBailout/Node_Nexus/README.markdown

 ## Overview

 Node Nexus is a lightweight, socket-based server written in C that implements a custom in-memory database for managing a hierarchical file system.
 Designed as a learning project to demonstrate advanced systems programming concepts, it features user authentication, a tree-based data structure, and binary serialization for persistent storage.
 Instead of relying on a traditional database like SQLite, Node Nexus uses a custom in-memory database to showcase low-level memory management, thread-safe operations, and efficient binary serialization/deserialization.
+Multiple clients can connect to the server safely and effectively at once (up to a limit of course).

 ### Key Features

 - **Custom In-Memory Database**: Stores data in a tree of nodes and leaves, managed in shared memory using `mmap` for efficient allocation and deallocation.
-- **Binary Serialization**: Persists the database to `database.dat` using a custom binary format, optimized with `zlib` compression for binary data, demonstrating serialization techniques without a traditional database.
+- **Binary Serialization**: Persists the database to `database.dat` using a custom binary format, optimized with `zlib` compression for binary data, showcasing serialization techniques without a traditional database.
 - **User Authentication**: Supports user registration, login/logout, and a preset admin user (`admin`) with a password set via an environment variable for security.
 - **Thread-Safe Operations**: Uses `pthread` mutexes to ensure safe concurrent access in a multi-client environment.
 - **Command-Line Interface**: Offers a rich set of commands for navigating and manipulating the file system, with admin-only commands for managing users and resetting the database.